Samsung/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

   You can [read the current value of connection's ATT MTU](#access-the-att-mtu-of-connected-device) and [register a listener to receive information about its changes](#receive-notifications-on-att-mtu-changes).

+- Manage the advertise options

+  You can [manage advertise](#manage-the-advertise-options) to control how your device announces itself to other Bluetooth Low Energy devices for discovery.

 - Start and stop the local GATT server

   You can [start](#start-the-server) and [stop](#stop-the-server) exposing services registered in the local GATT server.